TxtDot/dalet/specification/daletpack.md

 ## Limitations

-- a value of integer (4 bits) must be between 0 and 15
+- a value of integer must be between 0 and 255
 - maximum byte size of a String object is (2^32)
 - string must be encoded in UTF-8
 - maximum number of elements of a tag array object is (2^32)